devhl-labs/CocApi/README.md

 ## [CocApiConsoleTest](/CocApiConsoleTest)
 The test program shows you how to set up the library.\
 The library can grab SC API objects on command.\
-It can also automatically keep these objects up to date via polling.\
+It can also automatically keep these objects up to date by polling the API.\
 When an object changes, it will fire an event which you can subscribe to.\
 You may optionally provide an ILogger to observe what the library is doing.\
 The test program will output the following:<br/><br/>